Texas DWI Laws: Facts, Jail Time & Penalties – DWI Guide

-Fortunately, there are often a number of ways in which a Texas DWI defense lawyer can help reduce the consequences you may be facing if you are accused of drunk driving.
-In some cases, an attorney may even be able to have the case against you dismissed or dropped by the state.
+Fortunately, there are often a number of ways an experienced defense lawyer can help reduce the consequences you may be facing if you are accused of drunk driving.
+In some cases, a highly skilled DWI lawyer may even be able to have the case against you dismissed; the charges may be lessened to a lower class of crime; and in some cases they can push to have the case dropped by the state prosecution because of a lack of evidence, illegally obtained evidence, or improperly stored and maintained field sobriety tests (breath tests, blood tests, stand and turn).

 What is driving while intoxicated under Texas Law?